pivotal/docs-tap/workloads/spec-reference.md

 Use the ImageRepository when fetching source code from container images.
 It makes the contents of the container image available as a tarball to further resources in the supply chain.
 The contents of the container image are fetched by using Git or Maven.
-See [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-local-source-code-3).
+For more information, see [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md#workload-local-source).

 Parameters: